openedx/openedx-filters/README.rst

 Documentation
 =============

-See the `Open edX Hooks Extension Framework guide <https://github.com/openedx/edx-platform/blob/master/docs/guides/hooks/index.rst>`_ in edx-platform.
+See `documentation on Read the Docs <https://docs.openedx.org/projects/openedx-filters/en/latest/>`_.

 More Help
 =========